 Country: ישראל

-I do not know the origin of this custom that you mention, but the answer to your question is, kneeling and kissing the bricks is allowed if it is a symbol of the symbols of the race, and symbolizes the victory ceremony for the winners of the race.
+I do not know the origin of this custom, but the answer is: kneeling and kissing the bricks is permitted if it is simply part of the race’s tradition and serves as a victory ceremony for the winners.

 Leave a Reply